 This car seat has some pretty specific instructions that are not intuitive.
 While everyone should be reading their car seat instructions, many do not.
 The seat belt routing without the base, and the handle position during travel are unusual, and won't be done properly if the instructions aren't read.
 The lay-flat position cannot be used in the car, and there are little red tabs that extend out over the belt path when it's reclined.
 The car seat won't fit onto the base that way, either.
 However, the red tabs don't lock into place, so someone could push them out of the way and install the car seat without the base.
 Again, everyone should be reading the directions, but many do not.
 That could put a baby in danger.

-The load leg, which is one of the main reasons people might be interested in this car seat, may not work in your vehicle if you need to install the car seat in the center position.
+The load leg may not work in your vehicle if you need to install the car seat in the center position.
 Many middle seat positions have a raised hump in the floor where the load leg can't be used there.
 It's safe to install the car seat in an outboard position, especially when you use the LSP system for extra protection, but some families may be puzzling several car seats together in the back seat, so an outboard position may not be available.